 - Hench-Clan Thug – Great, snowbally 3-drop – you will always dagger up on Turn 2, which means that you can turn it into a 4/4 on T3 and if your opponent can’t answer, snowball it further.

 - EVIL Miscreant – While too slow to keep by itself vs Aggro, it’s not the case vs Control.
-Of course, you won’t drop it as a 1/5 when going first, but the Lackeys are amazing, and it can also be used to activate an early Heistbaron Togwaggle.
+Of course, you won’t drop it as a 1/4 when going first, but you still might be able to activate it with a Backstab, and you can always hold it until T4-T5 and it will still be great.

 Lower Priority (Keep only if certain conditions are met)

 - Edwin VanCleef – Early big Edwin is one of the potential ways to win slow matchups, but I don’t recommend going all in.
-You want to keep him if you have a cheap hand, especially one with Prep + a spell.
-For example, T2 Coin + Prep + Raiding Party + Edwin is a great play, as you don’t lose a card advantage AND get an early 8/8 on the board.
-Look for hands like that, but just making him a 6/6 is good enough (and sometimes even a 4/4 is okay).
+You want to keep him if you have a cheap hand, especially one with a Coin.
+For example, Turn 2 Coin + Backstab + Edwin is a great play.
+You create an early 6/6 without using too many of your precious resources.

 Tempo Rogue Play Strategy